FLIP Price Reaches $0.0122 on Top Exchanges (FLP)

-FLIP (FLP) traded flat against the U.S. dollar during the 24 hour period ending at 10:00 AM ET on March 26th.
+FLIP (FLP) traded flat against the U.S. dollar during the 24-hour period ending at 19:00 PM Eastern on March 31st.
+One FLIP coin can now be purchased for about $0.0122 or 0.00000019 BTC on major cryptocurrency exchanges.
 In the last week, FLIP has traded flat against the U.S. dollar.
-One FLIP coin can now be bought for about $0.0122 or 0.00000019 BTC on exchanges.
-FLIP has a market capitalization of $683,828.84 and approximately $818.00 worth of FLIP was traded on exchanges in the last 24 hours.
+FLIP has a market capitalization of $683,828.84 and approximately $818.00 worth of FLIP was traded on exchanges in the last day.

 - Polygon (MATIC) traded up 1% against the dollar and now trades at $1.65 or 0.00004286 BTC.